aescobarr/djangoref/README.md

 #### Database

-Georef uses a Postgresql 9+ with Postgis database.
+Ali-Bey uses a Postgresql 9+ with Postgis database.
 You can install it like this:

 ```bash
 sudo apt install postgresql-10